kalou/plants/README.md

 ### Metrics
 * Export of sensor and pump data metrics to prometheus.
 * API to poll running config and basic values.
-### Hardware
-* Open source hardware hat:
-  - 8 5v sensors inputs multiplexed to ads1115
-  - re-exports the i2c bus for more advanced sensors
-  - 4x up to 1.5A 12v outputs, for water pumps
-  - takes in 12v supply to power pumps, provides +5v to Pi (**see notes!**)

 ## Example configuration
 ```
 # Plants configuration